annaesvensson/yellow-image/README.md

 `ImageUploadWidthMax` = maximum width for upload, larger images are resized
 `ImageUploadHeightMax` = maximum height for upload, larger images are resized
-`ImageUploadJpgQuality` = JPG quality for uploaded images
+`ImageUploadJpegQuality` = JPEG quality for uploaded images
-`ImageThumbnailJpgQuality` = JPG quality for thumbnails
+`ImageThumbnailJpegQuality` = JPEG quality for thumbnails

 ## Acknowledgements